-The HRA placed a Duty to Refer on specific agencies to identify individuals with a housing need and refer them early to a local authority housing team so early intervention work can begin.
-Since the Duty commenced the Council has received a total of 115 referrals from a range of agencies subject to the duty and from organisations not subject to the Duty.
-Referrers include the Prison Service, Probation, Hospital A&Es, and a number are also received from mental health wards.
+The HRA placed a Duty to Refer on specific agencies to identify individuals with a housing need and refer them to a local authority housing team so early intervention work can begin.
+Since the Duty commenced the Council has received some 115 referrals from a range of agencies subject to the duty and organisations not subject to the Duty.
+Referrers include the Prison Service, Probation, Hospital A&Es, as well as mental health wards.
 Already in 2021/22 there has been a significant increase in the referral rate, during the first two quarters 76 Duty to Refers have been made to the Council with a particular increase in prison referrals.
-The overall increase in referrals, is linked to greater awareness and through working groups in Surrey such as Surrey Adults Matter and Surrey-wide protocols around hospital discharges.
+The overall increase is linked to greater awareness and joint working on Surrey Adults Matter and Surrey-wide protocols around hospital discharges.